sammlapp/training_gui/plan.md

 - the offset of main content vs top menu bar isn't working correctly.
 When the window is narrow the menu bar will wrap around and become larger, causing it to cover the top of the main content.
 The main content should simply always be below the menu bar.
 It seems like there should be a simpler way to do this than trying to calculate the expected height of the menu bar, by placing the element below the menu bar instead of behind it.

-## Training with hoplite
-I implemented training with hoplite in opso branch
-Now can have a script that
-- selects hoplite db and embedding model
-- ingests various training/val sets with single target or multi-target labels
-- embeds any training/val sets as necessary

 ## rewind
 - throughout the application, when providing click-to-play spectrograms, make it so that clicking on the left 20% of the spectrogram rewinds the clip to the beginning instead of performing the play/pause action.
 Show a rewind icon when hovering over the left 20% of the spectrogram.